adam-gaia/Notes/sway.md

 Followed these instructions to create a systemd service that runs when sway is running
 * https://wiki.archlinux.org/title/Sway#Manage_Sway-specific_daemons_with_systemd
-Start with `systemctl --user enable --now kanshi.service`
+Start with `systemctl --user enable --now gammastep.service`